Skewness-Robust Causal Discovery in Location-Scale Noise Models: Computational Experiments

-In the Bayesian optimization, we optimized the penalized likelihood on $k=8$ folds with respect to $\alpha,\kappa$.
-We sampled 40 initial candidates with Latin Hypercube Sampling on the log-scale within the range $(\log(\alpha), \log(\kappa))^\top \in [-4,4]^2$.
-Additional 20 candidate values were selected based on the expected improvement aquisition function.
-As starting values for the final heuristic estimation, we used the $k=8$ parameter estimates for $\theta$ which were obtained from the training folds during Bayesian optimization associated with the best pair $(\alpha,\kappa)^\top$.
+In the Bayesian optimization, we optimized the penalized likelihood on $k=8$ folds (bivariate) and $k=5$ folds (multivariate) with respect to $\boldsymbol{\alpha},\boldsymbol{\kappa}$.
+As starting values for the final heuristic estimation, we used the $k$ parameter estimates for $\boldsymbol{\theta}$ which were obtained from the training folds during Bayesian optimization associated with the best pair $\boldsymbol{\alpha},\boldsymbol{\kappa}$.
 Additionally, further random starting values could be used for more robustness with respect to initial values.
-For the ECM algorithm, we allowed for a maximum of 5000 iterations, except for T{\"u}bingen pair 69, where we limited the iterations to 500 due to the large size of the dataset.